sbhjt-gr/mydenfocus/README.md

 # MyedenFocus Android Application

 MyedenFocus is a project aimed at improving academic performance by integrating study session scheduling, resulting in better time management for students.
+I started learning Jetpack Compose recently and the app is in development.
+Partial features are working.

 ## Table of Contents